 - Engage your core muscles and maintain this position for 30-60 seconds.

 Your body's weight is on the forearms, elbows, and toes.
-But the abs and other core muscles are engaged.
+But the abs and core engage to keep your in proper form and to prevent your body from sagging.
 While the world record plank duration was held for over nine hours, it’s better to start between 30 to 60 seconds.

 When you’re steadily holding the plank within your routine you should enjoy greater flexibility and posture, which in turn should reduce your risk of injury when running.